rock-core/tools-roby/roby/task_relations/new_relations.md

 ```

 This method must return an array of exception objects, that must all be
-subclasses of {rdoc_class: LocalizedError}.
+subclasses of `LocalizedError`.
 On a general level, these exception
 objects must assign the problem to one particular plan object (event, event
 generator or task).
 This assignation will be used by the error propagation
 mechanism to decide what to do with it.